AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Decision Management**

 * **Multi-rule support in Decision Management** - You can now add up to 10 capping rules for a given offer in Decision Management.
-This allows you to increase the level of control over the way offers are sent. <!--[Learn more](../offers/offer-library/add-constraints.md#capping)-->
+This allows you to increase the level of control over the way offers are sent.
+[Learn more](../offers/offer-library/add-constraints.md#capping)

 <!--* **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu. -->